had2020/Morse-Code-Code-Plus/README.md

 - The compiler it is written in Rust, and parses thourgh a file, with the file extension mccp.
 In which asci code text is written, in either of the characters below.
 - `.`, `-`, and ` `
 - Instead of having 8 set in stone actions based on characters, and only effecting repetions, Morse Code Code Plus is trully free with the usage of whitespace.

+# BASICS

+The whole concept behind `Morse Code Code Plus` is memory manipulation.
+Just like BF, but you are given this time, a pointer sized array, just like `vec` from rust.
+Within this special array